zulip/zulip/requirements/README.md

 + +          +
 | +->common<-+
 v
-mypy,docs,py3k
+mypy,docs
 ```

-Of the files, only dev, prod, py3k, and mypy have been used in the install
+Of the files, only dev, prod, and mypy have been used in the install
 scripts directly.
 The rest are implicit dependencies.

 common and dev are locked.